Best Personal Loans To Ease Your Cash Flow In Singapore (2024)

 Singaporeans and PRs above 21 years old can apply as long as they have a minimum annual income of S$20,000.

-Foreigners residing in Singapore will need a minimum annual income of S$60,000.
+Foreigners residing in Singapore will need a minimum annual income of S$60,000 and must hold a valid Singapore Employment Pass.

 Read a more in-depth review of the Standard Chartered CashOne Personal Loan.